KentaaNL/capistrano-asg-rolling/README.md

 The configuration options are not considered stable and might be changed or removed in future releases.

 The gem could have a better / fancier name.

-#### Bugs

-Currently all Launch Template versions and AMIs will be deleted, also when not created by this gem.

-Documentation is incomplete.

 ## Installation